 velu là, there it is

-The noun il compagn is cognate with the English companion.
+Compagn means same, similar.
 You will understand al è deventât compagn di nô as meaning he has become as one of us, he has become the same as us, etc.

 Recall from an earlier verse the expression rivâ a, meaning to manage to, to succeed in.